aicjofs/zclassic-swing-wallet-ui/README.md

 ### Known issues and limitations

+1. Issue: the GUI wallet does not work correctly if zcashd is started with a custom data directory, like:
+`zcashd -datadir=/home/data/whatever` This will be fixed in later versions.
 1. Limitation: Encrypted wallets are not supported (yet) in the GUI
 1. Issue: When sending cash from an address without spending its entire available balance, the remaining balance remains in the wallet.
 However the wallet total balance does not immediately reflect this and it **appears for a few minutes**